Market & Topical Perspectives

 • With appealing yields, robust cash flows and short durations, we believe residential transitional loans and land banking appear to be especially compelling segments among private assets.

-• In Publicly traded real estate-linked debt—including both agency and non-agency securities—may provide attractive complements to private credit investments, if appropriate.
+• Publicly traded real estate-linked debt—including both agency and non-agency securities—may provide attractive complements to private credit investments, if appropriate.

 • Investors with the flexibility to opportunistically manage exposures may capture the features offered within private and public real estate debt while exploiting the relative-value discrepancies that periodically emerge between them.